 - Third-party notification to alert a friend, relative or organization if utility service is in danger of being disconnected

 Financial help for consumers to assist in paying utility bills is available through local community organizations.
 Consumers are encouraged to contact local community organizations to ask about financial assistance.
-For more information on Energy Bill Assistance, visit the Energy Office website.
+Additionally, use the Energy Office's Energy Saver Tool to help you determine what opportunities may be available to you.

 For the latest utility updates during COVID-19, visit the Office of Regulatory Staff’s COVID-19 page.